nspcast/htotw/content/posts/2018-04-03-episode-245-baba-brinkman.md

 ---
-title: Episode 245 – Rapping about Science with Baba Brinkman
+title: AN 245 – Rapping about Science with Baba Brinkman
 author: Dustin
 type: post
 date: 2018-04-03T07:00:25+00:00